growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 ### Unregister the Slack workspace from the GROWI App(s)

-  1. Please input `/growi unregister [URL1 of the GROWI App to be unregistered] [URL2 of the GROWI App to be unregistered]...`, then the modal will be displayed.
+  1. Please input `/growi unregister [URL1 of the GROWI App to be unregistered] [URL2 of the GROWI App to be unregistered]...`, then the modal as bellow will be displayed.
        - e.g.: `growi unregister http://example.com http://growi.jp`
        ![slack-bot-unregister-input-eg](../../../.vuepress/public/assets/images/slack-bot-unregister-input-eg.png)